jwilliams2023/Artificial-Intelligence-Assignments/README.md

 # Artificial Intelligence Assignments

-This repository contains assignments for the **COMP 5600 Artificial Intelligence** course at Auburn University.
+This repository contains assignments for the **=COMP 5600 Artificial Intelligence** course at Auburn University.
 The assignments cover a range of foundational AI topics, including but not limited to:

 - Introduction to Intelligent Agents
 - Search Algorithms